daniel86/regen-ci/README.md

 =========================
 Here you find a brief list of supported features in this library.

 - `Portability`: Tested on Windows and various Linux distributions.
+Tested with AMD, NVIDIA and Intel driver.
 - `GPU + CPU Level-of-Detail (LOD) Handling`:
   - SIMD-optimized CPU implementation of LOD updates and sorting.
   - GPU compute shader implementation using parallel radix sort for fast LOD ranking.